 Eating and drinking

-A very common sight at the markets is the large circular grills with a few types of sausages and meat being grilled.
-Bratwurst is the quintessential German fast food and at the Christmas market there were plenty being consumed.
+A very common sight at the markets is this large circular grill with a few types of sausages and meat being grilled.
+Bratwurst is the quintessential German fast food and at the Christmas market there are plenty being consumed.
 Although we don’t eat meat, we quite enjoy watching the vendors grilling the sausages.
-With great skill, the guy manages to turn six sausages at a time.
+With great skill, this guy manages to turn six sausages at a time.

 For non-meat eaters like us, there are fish rolls and raclette.
 Handkäs fondue has become very popular as well.
 And of course at Christmas time, glühwein takes over as the drink of choice.

 One of the attractions of the Christmas market stalls is the decoration of the roofs.
 Very often the decorations give an idea of what the stall is about.
 Our favourite this year is the singing moose.
 The moose is pretty cute but moose meat?
 I don’t think so!

 There are hundreds of stalls at the market.
 In order to cover as much of the market as possible, we have a quick snack of raclette and glühwein.

 At the Frankfurt historic centre, a giant Christmas tree, covered with thousands of fairy lights, towers over the square.
 The square, with its charming historical buildings make for an atmospheric location for a Christmas market.
 Near the tree, is a stand by the Frankfurt Tourist information.
 You can have your mail and Christmas cards specially postmarked with the Frankfurter Weihnachtsmarkt stamp.
 They don’t sell stamps here.
 All they do is take your mail and deliver it to the post office for the special stamps.
 We sent a few cards from here and hope that they will arrive on time.